 So if you require more anonymity than that, pay with cryptocurrencies, use a disposable email service, and practice decent OPSEC.

-We've tried to pick data centers that have a good track record for privacy, but it is still possible that they might start logging packets at the upstream level (the data center itself, the data center's ISP, or that ISP's ISP, etc.).
+It is possible that a data center we use might start logging packets (either at the data center itself, the data center's ISP, or that ISP's ISP, etc.).

-That means traffic coming into the server and traffic leaving the server could be logged by the upstream.
+That means traffic coming into the server and traffic leaving the server could be logged.

 But since the servers have multiple users at any given time, law enforcement would first need to know your real IP before they could figure out which incoming traffic stream is yours.